-Email: admissions@macomb.edu

-Website: www.macomb.edu (keyword search: secondary outreach)
+Email: admissions@macomb.edu Website: www.macomb.edu

-The Secondary Outreach department at Macomb Community College is committed to student success.
-The college's role is to partner with secondary schools within its service area to acquaint potential students with new and exciting opportunities for educational discovery through a variety of ways.
+The Office of Admissions & Outreach at Macomb Community College is committed to student success.
+The College's role is to partner with secondary schools within its service area to acquaint potential students with new and exciting opportunities for educational discovery through a variety of ways.